 A range of link interface modules (LIMs) provide the physical interfacing to network equipment.
 Each LIM connects to one type of physical interface (eg, E1 or T1), providing access to all signaling links on up to four bi-directional bearers.
 The mainframe supports two LIMs (eight bi-directional bearers).
-An optional undercradle expands capacity to four LIMs (16 bi-directional bearers).
+Optional undercradles expand capacity to four LIMs (16 bi-directional bearers) or provide Ethernet connectivity.